christopherkriens/boids/README.md

 **3. Separation** - Steer away from agents that are close to avoid crowding

-In addition to these flocking rules, I've added two:
+In addition to the sttandard flocking rules, I've added two:

 **4. Bound** - Steer away from the bounds of the device screen to keep agents in view